Naoghuman/MQL5_Script_Swap/README.md

 In our win trade we have a difference from ***25,00€** (160,00€ = +swap; 135,00€ = -swap)*.
 In our loss trade we also have a difference from ***25,00€** (-90,00€ = +swap; -115,00€ = -swap)*.

-That means in summary we have a difference from **50,00€** in our trades if we trade in context from +swap.
+That means in summary we have a difference from **50,00€** in our trades if we trade in context from +swap and avoid -swap trades.